Wednesday, 4 a.m.

 The previous game, the Bolts fell behind 5-1 before rallying to win.
 They have now won 18 of their last 20 games.

 The Bolts looked as if they were headed for defeat -- again -- trailing 3-2 with 26 seconds to play.
-Darren Raddysh forced the overitme with a long, scalding shot to force overtime.
+Darren Raddysh forced the overtime with a long, scalding shot.

-In the extra period, Jack Guentzel scored the winner with 15 seconds left.
-Guentzel had scoreed the winning goal in a shootout in Saturday night's 6 -5 comeback win over Boston, a game in which the Bolts trailed by four goals.
+In the extra period, Jake Guentzel scored the winner with 15 seconds left.
+Guentzel had scored the winning goal in a shootout in Sunday night's 6-5 comeback win over Boston, a game in which the Bolts trailed by four goals.

 Guentzel's goal came on a pass from Nikita Kucherov, his fourth point (one goal and three assists) of the game.
 Kucherov has eight points in his last two games.